quietui/quiet/docs/docs/components/navicon.md

 });
 ```

-Or, for a CSS-only solution, you can use the `:has()` selector combined with `:state(expanded)` to target the menu when the navicon is expanded., e.g.:
+For a CSS-only solution, try using the `:has()` selector combined with `:state(expanded)` to target the nav menu when the navicon is expanded.

 ```css
 #nav-menu {